HiveTalk/zaplist/README.md

 <img width="1087" alt="Screenshot 2024-08-04 at 12 27 32 PM" src="https://github.com/user-attachments/assets/12a2681b-fed5-4eb0-a0f8-b2e92583dfba">

-## TODO
+## Good First issues (Todo Items)

+- Add a nostr NIP-07 login
-- grab all avatar images and replaces links with a local copy
+- grab all avatar images and replaces links with a local copy that you can download as a zip file
 - add optional image download instead of html
 - Allow user to pick from a calendar instead of X days